lbasora/sectflow/README.md

 # sectflow
 This is a python library to identify the air traffic flows in a ATC sector/airspace by applying a progressive 2D/3D trajectory clustering method based on DBSCAN.

+## Publications
+[1] L. Basora, V. Courchelle, J. Bedouet and T. Dubot.
+[Occupancy Peak Estimation from Sector Geometry and Traffic Flow](https://www.sesarju.eu/sites/default/files/documents/sid/2018/papers/SIDs_2018_paper_23.pdf).
+Proceedings of the SESAR Innovation Days, 2018

-The method is described in the paper [Occupancy Peak Estimation from Sector Geometry and Traffic Flow data](https://www.sesarju.eu/sites/default/files/documents/sid/2018/papers/SIDs_2018_paper_23.pdf).
-It has been developed as part of a larger framework to estimate the occupancy peak (capacity) of a ATC sector based on its traffic flow and geometric characteristics.
+The clustering method is described in this paper as part of a larger framework to estimate the occupancy peak (capacity) of a ATC sector based on its traffic flow and geometric characteristics.

+[2] X. Olive and L. Basora
+**Identifying Anomalies in past en-route Trajectories with Clustering and Anomaly Detection Methods**.
+Proceedings of the 13th Air Traffic Management R&D Seminar, 2019

+The same clustering method has been also used in this ATM Seminar paper in order to identify the 3D flows in a sector as a preliminar step to detect trajectory anomalies in the flows.

 ## Installation
 Although **sectflow** is not directly dependent on the [traffic](https://github.com/xoolive/traffic) library, it has been designed to work closely integrated with it.
 See **traffic** installation instructions [here](https://github.com/xoolive/traffic).